The George | Fitzrovia Pub with Showstopping Grub

 In fact, no-one’s really sure exactly when it was even built.

-But it’s just had what surely must be one of the most significant upgrades in its history: it’s been taken over by the JKS Group.
+But it recently had what surely must be one of the most significant upgrades in its history: it’s been taken over by Dominic Jacobs (of The Cadogan Arms) and the JKS Group.
 And anyone who’s been to the other glittering gems in their restaurant portfolio – Gymkhana, BAO, Lyle’s, BiBi, etc. – will understand why that’s such a big deal.

 They’ve given the space a nice polish, while keeping the original character intact (it’s Grade-II listed, so a lot of attention to detail was required), and they’ve enlisted the help of James Knappett, a man whose day job involves running the two Michelin Starred Kitchen Table, to help rev up the menu.
 No big deal.

 On it, you’ll find classic pub food that’s been taken up a couple of notches – there are Scottish langoustine scampi & chips; a venison, bacon and prune hotpot; a black pudding Scotch egg; and a good ol’ knickerbocker glory for dessert.
-But if you’re feeling more peckish, Upstairs at The George offers a more traditional dining experience (including a cracking Sunday lunch), alongside one of the most beautiful private dining rooms in London.
+But if you’re feeling more peckish, the dining rooms orbiting the main saloon at The George also offer a more traditional dining experience (including a cracking Sunday roast), and are also hireable as some of the most beautiful private dining rooms in London.